-‘Clock Striking’ by Charles Lamb is a two stanza poem that is made up of sets of six lines, or sestets.
+‘Clock Striking’ by Charles Lamb is a two stanza poem that is made up of sets of six lines or sestets.
 The lines follow a simple rhyme scheme of AABCCB, changing end sounds in the second stanza.
-This regular pattern, in combination with the fairly uniform lines and the mostly simple syntax make this piece easy and pleasurable to read.
+This regular pattern, in combination with the fairly uniform lines and the most simple syntax makes this piece easy and pleasurable to read.

 Alliteration and enjambment are two of the most common techniques in poetry, and are seen throughout ‘Clock Striking’.
 Alliteration occurs when words are used in succession, or at least appear close together, and begin with the same letter.
 For example, “church-clock” in the first line and sixth line of the first stanza and “sound,” “scarce,” “showed” and “sound” in the second stanza.

 Enjambment occurs when a line is cut off before its natural stopping point.
 It forces a reader down to the next line, and the next quickly.
 One has to move forward in order to comfortably resolve a phrase or sentence.
 There is a great example of this in action between lines four and five of the first stanza.
 A reader has to move to the fifth line to find out what he “always possess”.
 The same can be said about lines three and four of the second stanza.
 It is unclear how exactly the girl felt, aside from surprised, until the fourth line.

 Summary of Clock Striking